network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

       test_execution: <additional data used to execute the test> # optional
       test_data: <data used to generate the test cases>

 ``test_module``: Optional.
 The full path of the python module that contains the test class to be used.
 This value is optional if the test class is registered in index.py of the pytest-nuts plugin.
 Note that it can be relevant in which directory ``pytest`` is started if local test modules are used.

 ``test_class``: Required.
-The name of the python class which contains the tests that should be executed.
-Note that currently every test in this class will be executed.
+The name of the python class which contains the tests that should be executed.Note that currently every test in this class will be executed.

 ``label``: Optional.
 Additional identifier that can be used to distinguish between multiple occurrences of the same test class in a test bundle.